Why it’s important to learn about teamwork – and relations

 In high school and at the universities, project work is common.
 Also when you get a job sometime, everything is done in teams, and you cannot expect to choose who to team up with.
 They just put you together with someone and expect that you deliver.
 This is why you HAVE to learn this, even if you don’t like it.

 And it is true.
 This is what is going on in many organizations.
 We have the teams ready when the tasks come in.
-We may – if we are lucky and have enough available resources – be able to pick the ones with the skills we need to do the job, but if we don’t have a project organization, the teams are pretty much given.
+We may – if we are lucky and have enough available resources – be able to pick the ones with the skills we need to do the job.
+If we don’t have a project organization, the teams are pretty much given.
 Any new employees are usually hired based on skills, put into the existing team, and asked to start working.

 We don’t expect people to love each other, but a as general rule we expect them to act professionally, and if you don’t really like Jim, or is annoyed with Joanna, please let it go and think of the project.
-Or the next pay-check.
+Or the next paycheck.